 Renowned author Lesa Cline-Ransome and celebrated illustrator John Parra unite to tell the inspiring story of Ethel Payne, a groundbreaking African American journalist known as the First Lady of the Black Press.

-By Joyce Lee (Written in collaboration with Simon & Schuster Children’s Publishing.
-The books were provided for review, all opinions are my own.)
+By Joyce at Huddlebee (Written in collaboration with Simon & Schuster Children’s Publishing.
+These books were provided for feature.)